 Climate conference opens in Baku

-With 2024 on track to be the warmest year on record, the world climate summit opened on 11 November in Baku, Azerbaijan, with urgent calls for action to mitigate the effect of climate change.
+With 2024 on track to be the warmest year on record, the world climate summit opened on 11 November in Baku, Azerbaijan, with urgent calls for action to mitigate the effects of climate change.

 The president of the 29th edition of the Conference of the Parties (COP29), Mukhtar BabayevâAzerbaijanâs Minister of Ecology and Natural Resourcesâopened the summit with chilling words. âWe are on the road to ruin.
 And these are not future problems; climate change is already here, from the flooded towns in Spain to forest fires in Australia, from rising oceans in the Pacific to barren plains in East Africa.
 But we have the power to make a difference, to act and deliver.
 History will judge us!â